jaseemery/TemporalFun/docs/README.md

 ### Package Not Found
 - Verify package exists in Artifactory
-- Check package version in `.csproj`
+- Check package version and availability
-- Ensure package source is correctly configured in `NuGet.Config`
+- Ensure feed URL is correctly configured

 ### Activity Not Loading
 - Verify activity methods have `[Activity]` attribute